 - Your Credit History - Have you had credit for years, or for just a short time?

 - Late Payments - Do you have any payments later than 30 days?

 - Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 Is it possible to raise your credit score?
 So called "credit repair" companies advertise quick fixes, but the FICO score is based on your lifetime credit history, so it's not possible to raise it significantly in the short term.
 You must appeal for the credit agency to remove any incorrect reporting from your credit report; this is the only "quick fix" for credit troubles.

 How do I find out my FICO score?

 Before you can improve your credit score, you must get your score and be sure that the credit reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
 It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
 Also available are helpful information and tools that help you understand how to improve your FICO score.

 You can get a federally-mandated free credit report every year from all three agencies at AnnualCreditReport.com.
 You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.